People

 Walter Dyer, M.S. – Graduate Student

-Walter is a fourth-year graduate student in the adult clinical psychology doctoral program at Penn State.
+Walter is a fifth-year graduate student in the adult clinical psychology doctoral program at Penn State.
 After graduating from Westmont College with degrees in Biology and Kinesiology, Walter worked as a project assistant at the University of Southern California on a laboratory study examining tobacco dependence and obsessive-compulsive symptom comorbidity.
 This formative experience paved the way for his current interests in how activity in the brain and body are involved in the onset and maintenance of appetitive risk behaviors, including substance use.
 Relatedly, he is also interested in identifying ways to address systemic biases in the diagnosis and treatment for substance use problems.
 Outside of his graduate work, he enjoys walking in the woods, making music, and eating (not cooking!) delicious food.

 Tae Hun Cho, M.A. – Graduate Student

-Tae Hun is a first-year student in the adult clinical psychology doctoral program at Penn State.
+Tae Hun is a second-year student in the adult clinical psychology doctoral program at Penn State.
 He graduated from Yonsei University with a B.A. in English Language/Literature and Psychology.
 He also received his master’s degree in the clinical psychology program at Yonsei University, where he utilized the fNIRS to observe real-time neural activations of individuals at risk of internet gaming disorder while they played the games they were addicted to.
 His work also involved analyzing resting-state functional connectivity alterations in emotional laborers and individuals with high social anxiety.
 Tae Hun is broadly interested in using various methods including neuroimaging and physiological measures to investigate how addiction is experienced in the real world.
 Outside of doing research, he likes to play the electric guitar and watch movies in his spare time.

 Lab Alumni